oatlog/oatlog/doc/extended_abstract/main.typ

 `hashbrown::HashMap<K, V>`.
 Note that this is not the column-oriented lazy trie (COLT) described
 @freejoin1.

 The primary responsibility of the midend is to expand queries for semi-naive evaluation and to perform query planning.
-Oatlog's query planning currently uses a generic join @worstcaseoptimaljoin.
+Oatlog's query planning currently uses a statically scheduled form of generic join @worstcaseoptimaljoin, which is only worst-case optimal assuming all relations have equal sizes.
 The midend can also apply optimizations at both the HIR (high-level intermediate representation) and TIR (trie intermediate representation) stages.
 The subsequent sections discuss such optimizations.

 == Rule transformation <idea_assume_other_rewrite>